RSPCA: First World War – present

+Publications

+The RSPCA's official publication The Animal World: A Monthly Advocate of Humanity was released in October 1869.
+It was inspired by the MSPCA's publication Our Dumb Animals which had been created a year before.
+The Animal World magazine defined its objective as "to protect animals from torture and ameliorate their condition, and to awaken in the minds of men a proper sense of the claims of creatures placed under their dominion".
+It was edited by John Colam the then secretary of the RSPCA from 1869 to 1905.
+In 1883, the RSPCA Ladies' Committee took over the Band of Mercy's magazine The Bang of Mercy Advocate and renamed it simply, Band of Mercy.
+Colam was also its editor until 1905.
+Both magazines were formed to educate people about treating animals more kindly.
+The Animal World magazine was published up until the 1990s.
+Copies are stored at the RSPCA Archive in Horsham, West Sussex and digitized by the NC State University Libraries.

+The RSPCA currently publishes an annual review and the Animal Life magazine twice a year for members.

 Animal welfare establishments

 RSPCA centres, hospitals and branches operate throughout England and Wales.
 In 2012 RSPCA centres and branches assisted and rehomed 55,459 animals.

 Hospitals

 In 2013 the society owned four animal hospitals, Birmingham, Greater Manchester, Putney (south London) and the Harmsworth Memorial Hospital in Finsbury Park (north London), and a number of clinics which provide treatments to those who could not otherwise afford it, neuter animals, and accept animals from the RSPCA inspectorate.
 As of September 2020, the Putney Animal Hospital has been permanently closed.

 Centres

 RSPCA animal centres deal with a wide range of injured and rescued animals, working alongside its inspectorate, volunteers, and others to ensure that each animal is found a new home.
 There are currently 17 RSPCA animal centres across the UK and a further 42 centres ran independently by Branches.

 In 2013 the society had four wildlife centres at East Winch (Norfolk), West Hatch (Somerset), Stapeley Grange (Cheshire) and Mallydams Wood (East Sussex), which provide treatment to sick, injured and orphaned wild animals to maximise their chances of a successful return to the wild.